TasdemirTolunay/School-Management-System-Second-Project/README.md

 ## Description

 ---
+- The second project of Gitti Gidiyor Java Spring Bootcamp by patika.
 - Database of a school management system has been created.
 - Mysql is used as the database system.
 - The connection of the project with mysql is made using spring boot hibernate.